TEKKONIC/Roci-OS/README.md

 # Roci-OS-Plugin

-Roci-OS-Plugin is a plugin for Roci OS developed by TEKKONIC.
+Roci-OS is a plugin for Space Engineers developed by TEKKONIC.
 This plugin provides additional functionalities and enhancements for the Roci OS.

 ## Features

 - Disables suit antenna broadcasting for characters.
-- Listens for entity additions and removals in the game world.
-- Automatically initializes and unloads the plugin.
+- Additional features in development

 ## Installation